ignaciourbina/ps-generator/README.md

 ### 1. What the project is for

-- **Purpose** – A light-weight pipeline that lets an instructor collect lecture slides, auto-generate weekly problem-sets, and give students a quick self-check web page.
+- **Purpose** – The bread and butter is turning lecture slides into weekly problem sets.
+Students get a self-check web page, while PDFs act as optional documentation.
 - **Audience** – Students in an introductory probability / data-science course.
-- **Output formats** – PDF (formal problem set and solutions sheet) plus a small, static HTML “quiz” that grades itself client-side.
+- **Output formats** – A static HTML quiz for immediate feedback.
+PDF problem sets and solutions serve as complementary documentation.

 ---